alamintekhab24/alamintekhab24/README.md

 - 📫 Feel free to reach out to me for general consulting, or discussions
 - ✉️ You can email me at intekhab.alam2496@gmail.com.
 I'll try to respond as soon as possible!\
 - 😄 Pronouns: He/Him
-- ⚡ Fact: HARD TIME CREATE STRONG MEN, STRONG MEN CREATE GOOD TIMES, GOOD TIMES CREATE WEAK MEN...
+- ⚡ Fact: HARD TIME CREATE STRONG MEN, STRONG MEN CREATE GOOD TIMES, GOOD TIMES CREATE WEAK MEN, WEAK MEN CREATE HARD TIMES...

 <!---
 alamintekhab24/alamintekhab24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.